MatthewHaas/assorted_tips_and_tricks/README.md

 3. The asterisk (`*`) indicates that the _preceding element_ should be matched zero or more times.
 4. The dollar symbol (`$`) indicates the end of the line

+Putting all of this together, any strings (patterns) that start with a forward slash (`/`) will be removed from the occurrence of the forward slash to the end of the line.
+This is also because we left the "text-you-want-to-replace-it-with" blank.
+You are replacing the defined string with a blank/empty string.
+Pretty simple/cool, right?

 If you are successful, your file should now look like this:
 ```bash
 Sample_0001